Label Sets / Question Sets

 {% endhint %}

-We recommend keeping hints brief and focused on the relevant information for the labelers’ task.
-Longer hints may appear as large text blocks, which can clutter the UI.
-For more complex information or media, consider including links that labelers can easily click on.
+Keep hints brief and focused on relevant information.
+Long hints may appear as large text blocks and clutter the UI.
+For more complex content, consider including links that labelers can open when needed.

 #### **3. Dropdown**

-**Dropdown** requires labelers to answer questions by picking one of several multiple-choice answers.
+**Dropdown** requires labelers to answer a question by selecting one answer from a list.

-* You can also allow the labelers to select multiple answers by checking the box for **Allow multiple choices.**
+You can also allow multiple selections by enabling **Allow multiple answers**.

 #### 5. True/False